 Graphs

 This section provides a list of graphs obtained from the Zabbix server.
-These graphs offer a visually representation of specific items configured on a host.
-A single graph can visualize multiple items, allowing you to compare different datasets.
+These graphs offer a visual representation of specific items configured on a host.
+A single graph can visualize multiple items, allowing the comparison of different datasets.

 The list presents an overview of all graphs provided by the Zabbix server.
 Each entry is represented by its graph name and the host from which the graph originates.
-The entries of the list can be filtered, and clicking an entry will open the graph details page.
+The entries can be filtered, and clicking an entry opens the graph details page.

 graphsList